 Players can trade places with their goalie at any time.
 A game can also be played with 8 or 12 players instead of 10 (goalies included), leaving one person on the bench.
 Those playing can then switch places and get a bit of rest before returning to play more intensely.

-A period of bubble soccer goes on for 10 minutes and the timer does not stop during stoppages.
+A playing period of bubble soccer lasts 10 minutes and the timer does not stop during stoppages.
 It may seems short, but, as you will find out, it is plenty.

-There will be a timed break (3 minutes) between each period.
+There will be a timed break (3 minutes) between any two periods.

 Determination of interior fields